How to create a Data Form

 Date FieldA field with a date and time picker.

-Field Selection of an SQLGenerates a list of options based on data obtained from an SQL query in the repository.
+Field Selection of an SQLGenerates a list of selectable options based on data retrieved from an SQL query in the repository.
+Also supports dynamically generating a modal selector linked to the user's session for a more personalized experience.

 Integer Incremental FieldSimulates an auto-incrementable field in the form.